Ana Ivanovic: 2007: First Grand Slam final and entering the top 10

 Ivanovic started the season in Gold Coast and Sydney where she reached quarterfinals.
 Seeded 13th at the Australian Open, Ivanovic defeated Agnieszka Radwańska in the second round, but lost in the third round to Vera Zvonareva.
 Immediately after this tournament, she announced that she had split with her coach David Taylor.
 She then played in the Toray Pan Pacific Open.
 In the quarterfinals she beat No. 10 Janković, and in the semifinals the No. 1, when Maria Sharapova was forced to retire after Ivanovic had won the first set; but she lost in the final to Martina Hingis.

 During the American hard-court season, Ivanovic lost in early rounds.
 But on clay, she first went on to semifinal of Amelia Island and then managed to win her first Tier-I clay-court title in Berlin, defeating No. 4 Svetlana Kuznetsova in the final in three sets.
 Ivanovic needed a tiebreak to finally finish the match.
 The win in Berlin propelled her into the top ten of the WTA rankings for the first time, at world No. 8.

 Ivanovic had a six-match winning streak heading into the French Open and increased this streak to twelve by reaching the final.
 She won her first three matches with the loss of only nine games.
-In her second career quarterfinal at Roland Garros, Ivanovic defeated world No. 3 Kuznetsova, and she then beat world No. 2, Sharapova, in less than one hour in the semifinals.
+In her second career quarterfinal at the French Open, Ivanovic defeated world No. 3 Kuznetsova, and she then beat world No. 2, Sharapova, in less than one hour in the semifinals.
 In the final, Ivanovic attempted to win her first major singles title and complete a sweep of the top three players in the world.
 However, world No. 1 and two-time defending champion Justine Henin won the match in straight sets.